 It seems whenever you turn on any news program there’s a frightening story about today’s youth: violence, vandalism, risky behavior and outright refusal to follow parental or societal rules.
 The fact is there have always been a certain number of people – youth and adults – who engage in criminal behavior, since the beginning of time.
 In our world of technology, we hear and see it more.
-A teenager committing a violent act today is likely to end up on YouTube.
-But what about the parents who hear the stories and think, “That could be my kid” or “Will that be my kid in a few years”?
+A teenager committing a delinquent act today is likely to end up on YouTube.
+But what about the parents who hear the stories and think, “That could be my kid” or “Will that be my kid in a few years”

 If you’re the parent of a child or teen behaving in an illegal or delinquent manner, chances are you live in constant fear of what may happen next.
 You wonder, “Is my son going to get in a fight with anyone today?
 Will my daughter sneak out of the house tonight after curfew?
 Am I going to get a call from the principal or the police saying my kid spray–painted graffiti all over the school?”
 Many parents lose sleep from worrying about the trouble their child is already in – or seems bound and determined to get into!

 Parents usually know when serious concerns start with their child.
 Sometimes it’s at the point of adolescence, when factors like peers, hormones, mood changes and extreme rebellion come into play.
 Or perhaps a child has experienced a severe loss or trauma and her behavior starts to change.
 Other times, issues may have existed since birth and have continued to escalate over the years.
 Medical concerns, stress and anxiety can all contribute to behavioral concerns.
 It’s human nature to want to find out why a child is acting a certain way.
 (Why is my daughter verbally abusing me?
 Why is my son breaking things in my home?
 Why did he hit that other kid?)